thomcorah/dmu-multimedia/md/refresher-tasks-lev5-lab.md

 ## 2.

-Create a page that has a square with a dashed border in the middle of the page.
+Create a page that has a square with a dashed border in the middle of the page horizontally.

 ![Dashed box](dashed-box.png?raw=1)